thunderBiscuit/blog/posts/gpg-part1.md

 #### ASCII-armor Format

-One last thing we should mention is that you can share your keys in binary format, or, often more conveniently, in a text format called ASCII-armor.
+You can share your keys in binary format, or, often more conveniently, in a text format called ASCII-armor.
 You can print your public key to the console using the name or the email associated with the key as the last argument as in `gpg --export --armor MrAnderson`, or generate a file with your key in it using the following commands:

 ```shell
 # generate public key file in binary format